Back to Tutorials

 print(f"Sentiment: {sentiment}")

-Why: This loop continuously processes incoming data streams and prints out the sentiment classification of each piece of text.
+This loop continuously processes incoming data streams and prints out the sentiment classification of each piece of text.
+In a production environment, this loop would be replaced with asynchronous handlers or message queue consumers, but the core logic remains identical.

 def process_batch(batch):